nanased/BSE_Template_Portfolio/index.md

 ﻿# Smart Mirror
 My project is Smart Mirror, which has cool details on them like date&time, weather, calendar events, and music.
 It is powered by a Raspberry Pi, using a mirror panel and a small monitor to display.
-Codes are written by React.js.
+Codes are written using React.js.

 | **Engineer** | **Current Highschool** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|